sooriyaarachchi/pybites.github.io-src/content/dict-ordering.md

 ~~~~

-##Storing the Sort in a Dict
+##Storing the Sorted Output in a Dict

 You'll have noticed that we still have the output in a list and haven't used *print()* yet.
 There's a reason for that.

 The thing is, it's a lot harder and less Pythonic to print the output of a dict as a list, then iterate over that to get our friendlier *print()* output.

-It'd be much better to iterate over the output like we did at the start of this post tbut to do that, our *sorted()* output would need to be a dict.
+It'd be much better to iterate over the output like we did at the start of this post but to do that, our *sorted()* output would need to be a dict.
 How do we do that if we know *sorted()* always returns a list?

 Easy!